Dr Benjamin Mulvey

 Biography

-I am the Acting Programme Leader and a Lecturer on the MSc in Education, Public Policy and Equity in the School of Education at the University of Glasgow.
+I am a Lecturer in the School of Education at the University of Glasgow, and Programme Leader for the MSc in Education, Public Policy and Equity.
 I was previously a Research Grants Council Post-doctoral Fellow at the Education University of Hong Kong, and a Visiting Researcher at the University of Sydney and University College London.

 My research is broadly related to the sociology of international higher education, with a particular focus on China.
 I have published extensively on international student mobility between Africa and China.
-I am also interested in social inequalities (rural/urban) in transitions to the labour market from higher education, and I am currently focused on socially-classed inequalities in the aspirations of Chinese master's degree students.
+I am also interested in social inequalities (rural/urban) in transitions to the labour market from higher education, and issues of academic freedom in the Chinese context.

 Research interests